An Iterative Optimizing Framework for Radiology Report Summarization with ChatGPT: Introduction

 Compared with general NLP tasks, radiology report summarization has its own unique challenges.
-It would be difficult for general-purpose NLP models to accurately capture the key information due to the highly specialized and technical nature of the language used, the frequent use of abbreviations, and the presence of ambiguous or inconsistent terminologies commonly found in radiology reports~\cite{cohen2013redundancy}.
-In addition, the demand for a high level of precision within clinical settings, the potential risks associated with misinterpretation of crucial findings, and the significance of maintaining the contextual and relational aspects of such findings further complicate the task~\cite{gehrmann2018comparing}.
-In response, multiple specialized language processing methods have been developed for medical text summarization, which can be broadly categorized into three groups: traditional, deep learning-based, and LLM-based.
-Rule-based extraction \cite{friedman2004automated} and keyword-based summarization \cite{HASSANPOUR201629} are both examples of traditional methods that provided a foundation for text summarization research.
-However, they often lacked the ability to capture complex semantics and contextual information.
-The introduction of deep learning techniques, such as convolutional neural networks (CNNs) \cite{kim2014convolutional}, demonstrated superior performance in capturing the unique language features and context of radiology reports \cite{gehrmann2018comparing}.
+It would be difficult for general-purpose NLP models to accurately capture the key information due to the highly specialized and technical nature of the language used.
+The potential risks associated with misinterpretation of crucial findings, and the significance of maintaining the contextual and relational aspects of such findings further complicate the task~\cite{gehrmann2018comparing}.
+In response, multiple specialized language processing methods have been developed for medical text summarization, which can be broadly categorized into three groups: traditional, deep learning-based, and {large language model-based.
+Traditional methods such as \cite{jing2000sentence} lay the foundation for text summarization research.} However, they often lacked the ability to capture complex semantics and contextual information.
+The introduction of deep learning techniques, such as CNNs, demonstrated superior performance in capturing the unique language features and context of radiology reports \cite{gehrmann2018comparing}.
 However, these techniques often require large volumes of annotated data for training and are limited to specific tasks and/or domains.
-More recently, BERT \cite{kenton2019bert} and GPT \cite{radford2019language} brought the emergence of LLMs and opened new possibilities for radiology report summarization.
+Subsequently, with the introduction of the Transformer model, its distinctive multi-head global attention mechanism has led to its widespread application in medical image analysis~\cite{ma2023eye,ma2023rectify}.
+Moreover, Transformer-based models, such as BERT \cite{kenton2019bert} and GPT \cite{radford2019language}, brought the emergence of {Large Language Models (LLMs)} and opened new possibilities for radiology text processing.
 Fine-tuning BERT on domain-specific data, such as chest radiology reports, demonstrating better capability in capturing clinical context and generating high-quality summaries~\cite{cai2021chestxraybert}.
-Nonetheless, utilizing pre-trained language models such as BERT~\cite{kenton2019bert} still needs a significant volume of annotated data for the downstream tasks (e.g., text summarization).
-On the other hand, recent LLMs such as GPT-4, LLaMA, and BloomZ adopt the frameworks of in-context learning, enabling fine-tuning of the models without a large amount of annotated data \cite{holmes2023evaluating}.
-Thus, identifying the optimized schemes for in-context learning by designing corresponding prompts becomes an important component in developing specific-purposed LLMs \cite{zhao2023brain}.
+Nonetheless, utilizing pre-trained language models such as BERT still needs a significant volume of annotated data for the downstream tasks (e.g., text summarization). {Furthermore, training LLMs like ChatGPT~\cite{openaiIntroducingChatGPT} and GPT-4~\cite{openai2023gpt4} still demands a substantial amount of data, even when this data is unannotated.
+However, in certain specialized domains, the available data is often extremely limited.
+Utilizing such limited data is insufficient to train an effective large language model.
+Even with access to an adequate amount of data, training a model with an immense number of parameters necessitates a considerable amount of resources.
+Hence, the high demands on data quantity and hardware resources pose significant obstacles to the application of large language models in specialized domains.}